Fuendetodos: Economy

 The population was traditionally engaged in rainfed agriculture and rearing sheep and goats.
 For centuries, the stone quarries (caracoleña), exclusive to Fuendetodos, and the ice industry were important economic activities.
 It had 22 neverones (ice refrigerators) and ice was sold mainly in the market of Zaragoza providing significant revenues to the people.
 Today its wind power production, and the services associated with tourism (there are 20,000 visitors annually) have become more important.

 Vegetation

 Much of the town is covered with the Alepo pine.
-These had belonged the Counts of Fuentes for centuries, but were later grown on municipal property.
+These had belonged to the Counts of Fuentes for centuries, but were later grown on municipal property.
 Holm oaks dot the hills.
 Romeral, the Mediterranean scrub, with plenty of black juniper, lavender, sage, and other sclerophyllous shrubs, share the territory with kermes oak.
-There are deep gorges carved into the hard limestone of the Jurassic period caused by glacial runoff.
-These gorges harbor a surprising variety of flora given Fuendetodos' dry environment including: deciduous forests of hackberry, Montpellier maple, turpentine tree can be found as well as five species of fern.
+There are deep gorges carved into the hard limestone caused by glacial runoff.
+These gorges harbor a variety of flora given Fuendetodos' dry environment including: deciduous forests of hackberry, Montpellier maple, turpentine tree can be found as well as five species of fern.